rickyH/product-selection/README.md

 * Add a method for removing an item from the basket
 * Make the application stylesheets fully responsive.
 * Add container tests.
+* Add Reducer tests to confirmation.
+* Add tests for actions.
 * Resolve npm dependencies errors.
 * Run the API tests on another port.
 * Add a config file for the location and port settings.